fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 #### Exercise 12.6: Docker compose

-Create a <i>todo-app/todo-backend/docker-compose.yml</i> file that works with the node application from the previous exercise.
+Create a <i>todo-app/todo-backend/docker-compose.yml</i> file that works with the Node application from the previous exercise.

 The visit counter is the only feature that is required to be working.